ravisheth/mapsseq/README.md

 - Place in a plastic bag for long-term storage

 ##### Size selection of acrylamide particles
-- First filter sample through a 40um cell culture filter (Falcon), and save flow-through, to remove large particles.
+- If large chunks are observed in sample, filter through a 40um cell culture filter (Falcon), and save flow-through, to remove large particles.
 - Clean and sterilize Swinnex 13mm filter holders, gasket O-rings, punched nylon mesh filters via UV sterilization.
 - Place each filters in a Swinnex filter holder with gasket O-ring.
 - Start with the 15um filter.
 Place 2 filters in assembly.